SAP/jenkins-library/documentation/docs/steps/abapEnvironmentPushATCSystemConfig.md

 abapEnvironmentPushATCSystemConfig(
     abapCredentialsId: 'abapCredentialsId',
     host: 'https://myABAPendpoint.com',
-    atcSystemConfig: 'atcSystemConfig.yml',
+    atcSystemConfigFilePath: 'atcSystemConfig.json',
     script: this,
 )
 ```

-To Create/Update an ATC System Configuration a file `atcSystemConfig.yml` will be needed.
+To Create/Update an ATC System Configuration a file `atcSystemConfig.json` will be needed.
 Check section 'ATC System configuration file example' for more information.

 ### ATC System configuration file example

-The following section contains an example of an `atcSystemConfig.yml` file.

 The step always performs a check first, if an ATC System Configuration with the same name provided in the file `atcSystemConfig.json` with the attribute conf_name.
 This file contains an JSON Representation of an ATC System Configuration.
 Some json file examples can be found below.